brodieaustin/avalon-novel/index.markdown

 She couldn't help but wonder, as they sat mere feet from the kingdom's seat of power, what had been denied to her due to their distance from that seat.
 What would life had been like if they had traveled regualrly to the capital, had been none to the greatest families in teh kingdom, not just the local gentry of their little corner of the world.

 She didn't have long to dwell on these possibilities once the door opened and the man who had visited them at the inn stepped into the breach, instructing them even as he turned back to the hall, "The king will see you now."

+They passed through the doors and into a long narrow windows.
+Tall slender windows ran from floor to ceiling on either side of the hall.
+At the far end, raised on a dias, at the king, whispering into the ear of someone who stood beside him.

+At first glance, the king was nothing like what Tara had expected.
+He wasn't regal or kingly at all.
+He sat slouched in the throne, seemingly more engaged in the side conversation he was having than on the two visitors entering his throne room.
+His hair was disheveled, his clothes slovenly.
+He seemed bored, and perhaps even boring to Tara.
+To say she was disappoitned by this first introduction, would be an understatement.

+They stopped where they were instructed to stop.
+At her father's nudging, Tara bowed alongside him and held the bow until the king acknowledge them.
+Unforutnately, the conversation took hold over the king again, and he continued talking and laughing instead of acknowledging them.

+Tara started to roll her neck from side the side under the strain of holding this position for so long.
+Finally the older man, seemingly some kind of advisor, coughed and caught the king's attention.
+The king looked up at the them and said, "Yes, of course, who do we have here?"

+The advisor stepped forward, "This is Mr. Arch and his daughter."
+Again following her father, she bowed lower, into more of a curtsey as Ms. Reedy had often shown her.

+"Yes, and he is?" the king already seemed impatient with the proceedings.
+There were two attendants waiting off the side who had caught his attention.
+He seemingly was more interested in whatever messages they had to convey than his father.

+Her father's pride got the better of them and he spoke up for himself, "Your highness, I am the Chief Recorder of the western lands.
+I served your father and was apprenticed during your grandmother's reign."

+Tara could not tell if the king or the advisor was more annoyed by her father's self-assertion.
+The king looked over at the advisor and careless said, "Chief Recorder, I thought we were recalling those."

+The advisor quickly responded, "It was the topic of a discussion.
+No action was decided.
+If you recall, your highness, the council had to adjourn rather suddenly."

+"Ah yes, I vaguely recall there being a hunt to attend to."
+The king mused to himself, or to the room, or both, "I do love the distraction that a hunt provides.
+I am indiffernet to hunting, of course, but anything to relive the tedium of this position, I welcome.
+Even in my distraction I am a more effective ruler than my father, or so I am told.
+The kingdom was yearning for my rule.
+You might say it was my destiny to improve this kingdom, to make it great again."

+The king went silent and in the pause, her father spoke up, "Your majesty I have come to you with urgent news and an even more urgent request."

+The king waved his hand back and forth as if trying to swat the words.
+"Urgent!
+You speak to me of urgent.
+I deal in nothing but urgencies, all day.
+Few rulers have dealt with as many urgent matters as I seem to."

+Again her father was struggling to muster the king's attention, "I have brought a reading from my vigilant, that I felt it necessary to review with you.
+And in light of that discussion hoped to make my request."

+Unfortunately for her father, he had lost the king's attention again.
+The attendants who had been waiting were waved over.
+They began reviewing various documents they held with the king.
+The king was quickly nodding and glancing at the documents, approving and disapproving of things in rapid succession.
+When the attendants left, the king clapped his hands and stood, "I have grown tired of this audience.
+If you saw you have matters to review and study, then give them to my man, Mr. Stewart.
+He will act in abstentia for me and convey to me what needs to be conveyed.
+In the meantime, I have to finalize the preparations for tonight's ball."
+Now, as if for the first time, he took notice of Tara.
+He looked back at her father as if somehow surpised that the two were conneted, "You should be sure to attend with your lovely daughter, Mr...."

+"Arch, your majesty.
+Yes, we would be delighted to do that."